heavyblotto/memorativa/docs/story.md

 From the ars memorativa tradition, Memorativa inherits the understanding that human memory and understanding operate through structured symbolic relationships.
 The classical art of memory used architectural spaces and vivid imagery to organize knowledge; Memorativa translates this insight into a digital framework where symbolic relationships can be precisely encoded and manipulated.

+Memorativa also embraces a Platonic and neo-platonic cosmology to correlate vector spaces to symbolic data dictionaries.

 ## Modern Cybernetic Integration

 Memorativa extends classical systems through modern cybernetic principles, creating a dynamic learning environment where symbolic relationships evolve through feedback loops.
 This evolution occurs through what Hesse envisioned in "The Glass Bead Game" - a system for playing with the total contents of culture, finding new connections and meanings.